adamhassel/schellydule/README.md

 Note that if you have configured the Shelly's IP address in the config file, the `&ip=...` part in the address is not necessary.

-The other options are, for reference:
+The other option is, for reference:

-* `override` overrides the restriction on the endpoint to only run after 23:00.
+* `override` overrides the restriction on the endpoint to only run between 00:00 and 01:00.
 This is to not inadvertently interfere with the current day's schedule.
-* `offset=0` ensures that the schedule you're setting up is for today, rather than tomorrow.
-Because prices are not available for the next day until as late as 14:00, running without this option too early in the day, may yield an empty schedule.

 That's it!
 You're all set!
-The schedules will automatically regenerate daily at 23:30.
+The schedules will automatically regenerate daily at 00:01.

 Check the schedule generated in the Shelly webui (the "Schedules" tab), or by checking the webservice: